Danny O'Brien (gridiron football): Edmonton Eskimos

 After winning the Grey Cup with the Redblacks in 2016, O'Brien signed with Edmonton Eskimos for the 2017 CFL season, reuniting him with former offensive coordinator and Edmonton Head Coach Jason Maas, and replacing the retired Jordan Lynch as the third quarterback, as well as holder for convert kicks and field goals.
 On August 11, 2018, O'Brien completed his first pass in nearly two years, on a fake field goal to defensive tackle Almondo Sewell.
 By the season's end he had completed four out of five passes for 44 yards; his one incompletion was an intercepted Hail Mary pass in at the end of a game.
 After going 15 of 26 for 93 yards in two preseason games to begin the 2019 season, and failing to produce a scoring drive, Logan Kilgore won the backup job and O'Brien was released.
 When asked about O'Brien's release, Edmonton kicker, Sean Whyte simply replied, "It sucks".
 O'Brien was the final member of the previous season's quarterback room to leave the team in 2019.

 BC Lions

 Following the preseason, O'Brien was reunited with Mike Reilly as his backup when he signed with the BC Lions.
 After Reilly suffered a season ending injury near the end of the regular season O'Brien made his starting debut for the Lions in Week 19 in a losing effort against the Saskatchewan Roughriders.
 In the game O'Brien completed 16 of 25 pass attempts for 171 yards with one touchdown and one interception.
 He retired during the following off-season.

+Coaching Career

+BC Lions

+In 2020, O'Brien served as the running backs coach for the BC Lions in the Canadian Football League.

+Penn State University

+Danny O'Brien joined the Penn State football staff in 2021 as an offensive analyst, after having played quarterback at Maryland during James Franklin's tenure as quarterbacks coach there.
+He served three seasons as an offensive analyst and offensive graduate assistant before being promoted to quarterbacks coach in 2024.
+During his time at Penn State, O'Brien worked with quarterbacks Sean Clifford and Drew Allar.
+Clifford concluded his career as the program's all-time leader in wins by a starting quarterback, completions, passing touchdowns, passing yards, and total yards, and was later selected in the fifth round of the NFL Draft.
+O'Brien also coached Allar during his first season as a starter in 2023, when Allar earned honorable mention All-Big Ten recognition and set a Penn State single-season record for lowest interception percentage.
+In the 2024 season, Allar finished among the Big Ten leaders in passing yards, passing efficiency, and quarterback rating.

+Virginia Tech

+In December 2025, O'Brien was reported to have been hired by Virginia Tech as quarterbacks coach under head coach James Franklin, following five seasons on Franklin's staff at Penn State.